Omicron hampers Hollywood return to business - ExBulletin

 Stopping a show after filming has started can be very costly for producers.

-9-1-1 “is one of a growing number of productions that have either seen their productions halted by positive COVID-19 cases, or decided to postpone their return to work after the traditional two-week break.
+“9-1-1” is one of a growing number of productions that have either seen their productions halted by positive cases of coronavirus, or decided to postpone their return to work after the traditional two-week break.

 Disney has delayed all productions scheduled to resume filming this week until Jan.
 10, said a person close to the studio who has not been permitted to comment publicly.